 One of the survey site leaders, this has always been one of my favourites and the pay is always pretty consistent for the lengths of surveys.
 I also receive up to 10 surveys a day from them.
 This means potentially I can cash out £30 every week, but that would take a bit of work!
-Their surveys can be anything from product related to movie trailers to banking, sometimes they even do bonus surveys like filling in a “diary” for a week (these are usually pretty well paid).
+Their surveys can be anything from product related to movie trailers to banking, and sometimes they even do bonus surveys like filling in a “diary” for a week or downloading an app (these are usually pretty well paid).
 I’ve also received a few samples from them where I’ve had to fill out a feedback survey afterwards.

-Payout by: lots of options including Starbucks vouchers, Amazon vouchers etc, but I usually cash out £30 via PayPal for 1080 marketpoints.
-This works out at 36 points per £1, while vouchers are a slightly better rate at 34 points to the £1.
-Up to you, really.
+Payout by: lots of options including Starbucks vouchers, Amazon vouchers etc, but I usually cash out £10 via PayPal for 1150 marketpoints.
+Amazon vouchers are slightly better value (1100 for £10) but I’d rather have the cash

 Pros: I receive millions of surveys from them, they’re a worldwide company so anyone can use them